signalogic/SigSRF_SDK/codecs_page.md

      char codec_name[CODEC_NAME_MAXLEN];  /* pointer to codec name string that will be filled in.
 Note this is the same string as returned by DSGetCodecInfo() with DS_CODEC_INFO_NAME flag */ uint16_t raw_frame_size;             /* filled in by DSCodecCreate() and DSGetCodecInfo() */ uint16_t coded_frame_size;           /*   "    "    " */
      int payload_shift;                   /* special case item, when non-zero indicates shift payload after encoding or before decoding, depending on which codec and the case.
 Initially needed to "unshift" EVS AMR-WB IO mode bit-shifted packets observed in-the-wild.
-Note shift can be +/-, JHB Sep 2022 */
+Note shift can be +/- */

      CODEC_ENC_PARAMS enc_params;         /* if encoder instance is being created, this must point to desired encoder params.
 See examples in mediaTest_proc.c or hello_codec.c */
      CODEC_DEC_PARAMS dec_params;         /* if decoder instance is being created, this must point to desired decoder params.
 See examples in mediaTest_proc.c or hello_codec.c */